fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5a.md

 ![](../../images/5/7e.png)

-Form for adding blogs can be its own component which manages the input from the form fields with its state.
-All the state related to adding blogs can of course also be in the <i>App</i> component.

 #### 5.4*: bloglist frontend, step4

 Implement notifications which inform the user about successful and unsuccessful operations at the top of the page.
 For example, when a new blog is added, the following notification can be shown: